simmax456/qrCodeDesign/README.md

 I came across the css transform property in the process of searching for a way to align my container vertically and horizontally.

-I achieved the vertical and horizontal centering of the container with the code snippet below
+I initially achieved the vertical and horizontal centering of the container with the code snippet below;

 ```css
 .container {